balaphp/CalipsaDev/README.md

 ## Getting Started

-To run the project simply type
+To run the project type
 ```
 docker-compose up
 ```